-Therefore, it appears that the Babinski sign is an indication of the withdrawal of supraspinal control of the flexor reflexes in the lower extremities.
+Therefore, the Babinski sign is an indication of the withdrawal of supraspinal control of the flexor reflexes in the lower extremities.

-Clinically it can be equated with the inactivation, transient or permanent, of the upper motor neuron, a term that implies corticoreticulospinal fibers as well as the pyramidal tract anywhere on its way from the cerebral cortex to the termination of the cord.
+Clinically, it can be equated with the upper motor neuron’s inactivation, transient or permanent.
+This term implies corticoreticulospinal fibers and the pyramidal tract anywhere on its way from the cerebral cortex to the termination of the cord.

 Flexion reflexes are prominent in newborns and young babies.
-In order for the baby to stand up, the flexor reflexes in the lower extremities must be controlled by the dorsal reticulospinal tract.
+For the baby to stand up, the dorsal reticulospinal tract must control the flexor reflexes in the lower extremities.

-If upper motor neuron control is temporarily suspended, as in an epileptic seizure, or eliminated by disease, Babinski’s sign reappears.
+Babinski’s sign reappears if upper motor neuron control is temporarily suspended, as in an epileptic seizure, or eliminated by disease.